Benezivas/algobattle/docs/advanced/config.md

         best fit their development workflow regardless of which ones might be used in the server matches.

     `points`
     : An integer specifying the maximum number of points a team can achieve during this match.
-How points are calculated is explained in more detail [here](match.md#points-calculation).
 Defaults to 100.

     `parallel_battles`
     : To speed up battle execution you can let Algobattle run multiple battles in parallel.
 Note that while programs can